New Plymouth (electorate)

 New Plymouth is a New Zealand parliamentary electorate.
 It was first created for the 1st New Zealand Parliament in 1853 and has existed since, with one 32-year interruption.
 The electorate was initially called Town of New Plymouth.

-The electorate is currently held by Glen Bennett for Labour, as he defeated National's Jonathan Young in the 2020 general election.
+The electorate is currently held by David MacLeod for National.
+He defeated Labour’s Glen Bennett in the 2023 general election by 6,991 votes.